programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 ### Download Destination

-Here is the directory that will be created once all the cells in both notebooks have been run (as provided).
-After getting a list of which pages in a volume contain pictures, the HT and IA download functions request those pages as JPEGS (named by page number) and store them in sub-directories (named by item id).
+Here is the default directory that will be created once all the cells in both notebooks have been run (as provided).
+After getting a list of which pages in a volume contain pictures, the HT and IA download functions request those pages as JPEGs (named by page number) and store them in sub-directories (named by item id).
 You can of course use different volume lists or change the `out_dir` destination to something other than `items`.
-But this is the default.

 ```
 items/